-So anyway I didn’t think too much of this – I filed it in the ‘weird things I randomly see’ section of my brain and soldiered on.
-When I went to ‘do’ my face that night – (aka cleanse and apply my skin-saving-secret-weapon Olive Skin Serum) – I noticed my skin was behaving oddly.
+So anyway I didn’t overthink this, I filed it in the ‘weird things I randomly see’ section of my brain and soldiered on.
+When I went to ‘do’ my face that night, aka cleanse and apply my skin-saving-secret-weapon Olive Skin Serum, I noticed my skin was behaving oddly.
 Oh, and my husband had just pointed out that I had a ‘rash’ on my face.
 Just full of compliments as usual.
-On closer observation – I noticed my skin was essentially three things: dehydrated, irritated and inflamed.
-In hindsight, I had put my skin through opposite climates within a short period PLUS the dreaded dehydration you get from flying at high altitudes.
-I had a red irritated patch on my lower cheek, my entire face was flaky, my décolletage was red raw, and guess what else?
+On closer observation, I noticed my skin was essentially three things: dehydrated, irritated and inflamed.
+In hindsight, I had put my skin through different climates within a short period PLUS the dreaded dehydration you get from flying at high altitudes.
+I had a red, irritated patch on my lower cheek, my entire face was flaky, my décolletage was red raw, and guess what else?

 I knew what I had to do:

 - First, clean the slate.
 Whip out the gentle, nourishing Olive Soothing Cream Cleanser.